UX is about data.

 Data can make or break a product or experience.
 Understanding how your users think and what your users need is key to creating a good design.

 Products and Projects

-$O$ is a tech-based non-profit that I co-founded in 2018 with Alan Underwood intended to help unhoused individuals find support.
+$O$ is a tech-based non-profit that Alan and I co-founded in 2018 intended to help unhoused individuals find support.
 I have acted in several roles at this company.
-As well as being Co-founder, I am the Head of Research and Development and the current Executive Director.
+As well as being co-founder, I am the Head of Research and Development and the current Executive Director.

 Anna-bot is a chatbot designed to gather information from unhoused individuals.
 She consists of several bots working together in a proprietary emergent AI system.
 Anna-bot is run on Discord using individual bots designed in Botkit.

 Anna is designed to mimic human speech patterns as closely as possible.
 This involved several rounds of testing both in-house and with individuals recruited from Facebook.
 I designed the survey we used to gather information from the users, recruited the users, analyzed the data, and helped tune Anna through multiple rounds of testing.

 Slotbot is one of the sub-bots designed to support Anna-bot.
 Slotbot’s purpose is to pick the next question that Anna asks users.
 Slotbot uses a sophisticated algorithm that takes into account the user’s speed of answer, the valence of the questions and answers that the user has given thus far, and the value of the questions that the user has answered thus far.
 Based on these inputs, the algorithm generates the next question Anna should ask.

 Slotbot was tuned through multiple rounds of surveys, which I also designed, recruited users for, and analyzed the data.